kazeevn/MOOSE-Chem/README.md

 > 💡 **Quick Start Tip:**
 > For most users, simply run `bash main.sh all` to execute the complete pipeline (steps 3-6).

-### 📝 Migration from Old Approach

-**Before (manual editing required):**
-- Edit `main.sh` to comment/uncomment specific Python commands
-- Risk of syntax errors from manual editing
-- Difficult to run partial workflows

-**Now (command-line driven):**
-- Clean command-line interface
-- No manual code editing required
-- Easy to run individual steps or full pipeline
-- Built-in help and error handling

 ---

 ## 📋 Step 1: (Optional) Provide Custom Research Background — or Use the Default Benchmark

 You can supply your own `research_question` and `background_survey` as input.
-Otherwise, the system will use a built-in benchmark.
+Otherwise, the system will use WyFormer.

 #### To provide custom input: